black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 Now that you are finished testing that portion of the buyWeapon function, you can set your gold variable back to 50.

 Note: The HTML has already been updated to reflect the original value of gold.

+# Step 101
+Once a player has the most powerful weapon, you can give them the ability to sell their old weapons.

+In the outer else statement, set button2.innerText to "Sell weapon for 15 gold".
+Also set button2.onclick to the function name sellWeapon.